en An official website of the U.S. Gov

 Why should I go to the Tax Court?

 The Tax Court is the only judicial forum where you don’t have to pay the proposed deficiency prior to filing a petition.
-If you miss the deadline in your Statutory Notice of Deficiency, the IRS will assess the taxes and any penalties proposed in the SNOD and you will have to pay the liability in full.
-Then if you still want to dispute the liability, you will need to file a refund claim with the IRS and subsequently a refund suit in a U.S. District Court or the U.S. Court of Federal Claims.
+If you miss the deadline in your SND, the IRS will assess the taxes and any penalties proposed in the SND.
+Then if you still want to dispute the liability, you can pay the liability, file a refund claim with the IRS, and subsequently file a refund suit in a U.S. district court or the U.S. Court of Federal Claims.
+If you want to dispute the liability but you have not made a payment, you will need to request an audit.

 Do I need to go to the Tax Court to resolve my case?

 No. You may be able to resolve your case without going to court if you contact the IRS directly.
-You can contact the person at the top of the first page of the Statutory Notice of Deficiency with any questions.
-If you prefer, you can write to the address at the top of the first page of the Statutory Notice of Deficiency.
+You can contact the person at the top of the first page of the SND with any questions.
+If you prefer, you can write to the address at the top of the first page of the SND.

 Can anyone help me with my Tax Court petition?